 Research conducted at an institution using human participants is overseen by the Institutional Review Board (IRB) with which it is affiliated.
 IRB is an administrative body whose purpose is to protect the rights and welfare of human subjects during their participation in the study.

 One commonly misused term in research papers is “methodology.”
 Methodology refers to a branch of the Philosophy of Science which deals with scientific methods, not to the methods themselves, so authors should avoid using it.
-The following list of main subsections in the Methods section is by no means exhaustive; authors might use subheadings more clearly to describe their research.
+Here is the list of main subsections that should be included in the Methods section of a research paper; authors might use subheadings more clearly to describe their research.

 - Literature search: Authors should cite any sources that helped with their choice of methods.
 Authors should indicate timeframes of past studies and their particular parameters.